What is a Neighbourhood Plan?

-A Neighbourhood Development Plan (NDP) is a planning document.
-They contain planning policies which form part of the Local Development Plan.
+A Neighbourhood Plan is a planning document.
+It contains planning policies which form part of the Local Development Plan.
 In Cornwall, they are generally developed by Town or Parish Councils assisted by community volunteers.
-Cornwall Council will use the policies, alongside the Cornwall Local Plan, to make decisions on planning applications.
+We will use the policies, alongside the Cornwall Local Plan, to make decisions on planning applications.

 Why are they important?

-NDPs allow communities to produce planning policies for development in their local area.
-Plans can decide where new homes, shops and offices are built and to influence what new development looks like.
+Neighbourhood Plans allow you to produce planning policies for development in your local area.
+Plans can decide where new homes, shops and offices are built and influence what new development looks like.

-Neighbourhood planning gives local people a powerful set of tools to plan for future development to meet their community’s needs.
-Producing a NDP is optional, there is no obligation to produce one.
+Neighbourhood planning gives you a powerful set of tools to plan for future development to meet your needs.
+Producing a Neighbourhood Plan is optional, you do not have to produce one.

-Before you start producing a NDP, it’s important to think about what you want to achieve.
+Before you start producing a Neighbourhood Plan, it’s important to think about what you want to achieve.
 What are your local issues?
-What change does your community want to see and what would make your town, village or local area a better place to live?
-A NDP must:
+What change does your area want to see and what would make your town, village or local area a better place to live?
+A Neighbourhood Plan must:

-A neighbourhood plan should not be used to prevent development but can ensure that new development helps to deliver your community vision and objectives.
+A neighbourhood plan should not be used to prevent development but can ensure that new development helps to deliver your area's vision and objectives.

 How long does a Neighbourhood Plan take to prepare?

-In our experience, NDPs take at least 2 years to prepare but can take 5 years or more from start to finish.
-A significant amount of time and effort, usually by volunteers, goes into the development of every NDP.
+In our experience, Neighbourhood Plans take at least 2 years to prepare but can take 5 years or more from start to finish.
+A significant amount of time and effort, usually by your volunteers, goes into the development of every Neighbourhood Plan.

-Cornwall Council can offer advice at every stage of the Neighbourhood Plan process, including help on deciding whether it is the right option for your community, help with policy writing or evidence gathering and many other areas.
-Contact us at neighbourhoodplanning@cornwall.gov.uk to arrange a time to discuss your NDP.
+We offer advice at every stage of the Neighbourhood Plan process, from help on deciding whether it is the right option for your area, help with policy writing to evidence gathering.
+Contact us at neighbourhoodplanning@cornwall.gov.uk to arrange a time to discuss your Neighbourhood Plan.

 Locality Neighbourhood Planning has a step by step roadmap guide to creating a neighbourhood plan, a video and details of funding support.
 We have produced a simple guide for the stages in the plan making process.
 Our content and policies page covers neighbourhood plan policy writing.